Disponible en français

-Roland Deveau was appointed as a Member of the Nova Scotia Utility and Review Board in December, 1998 and then as Vice-Chair on August 20, 2012.
+Roland Deveau was appointed as a Member of the Nova Scotia Utility and Review Board in December, 1998 and named as Vice Chair on August 20, 2012.

 Mr. Deveau is a Past President of the provincial association of French speaking lawyers, as well as a former director and officer of the national “Fédération canadienne des juristes d'expression francaise de common law".
 He has also served on Bar Council of the Barristers' Society.
-He currently sits on the Board of Directors of Golf Canada (the sport's governing body in Canada), chairs its Audit and Risk Committee, and serves as a golf rules official in both provincial and national amateur and professional golf championships.
+In 2016 and 2017, he served as President of Golf Canada (the sport's governing body in Canada), and has chaired its Audit and Risk and Compensation Committees.
+He was Canada’s representative on the R&A Amateur Status Committee in St. Andrews, Scotland from 2014 to 2016.
+He is a nationally certified golf rules official who has officiated in both provincial and national amateur and professional golf championships, including the PGA Tour.

 He holds a Bachelor of Law and a Bachelor of Science (Chemistry) from Dalhousie University and received his Queens Counsel (Q.C.) designation in 2010.
-He is a member of CAMPUT: Canada’s Energy and Utility Regulators and the National Association of Regulatory Utility Commissioners (US), Nova Scotia Barristers' Society and The Canadian Bar Association.
+He is a member of CAMPUT: Canada’s Energy and Utility Regulators, the National Association of Regulatory Utility Commissioners (US), the Nova Scotia Barristers' Society and the Canadian Bar Association.